GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 The physical world is an intrinsic aspect of robotics, especially #acr("HRI").
 Developing novel methods for interacting with humanoid robots encompasses several challenges related to their embodiment.
 Robotic platforms suffer from severe limitations that sometimes impede applying data-intensive techniques.
+Because robots are physical systems, data-intensive and trial-error approaches are challenging to scale.
+In the following, we explore why simulation plays a pivotal role in numerical science and, more specifically, in addressing the challenges of robotics.

 // Importance of simulation in science
 Simulation offers an alternative tool to experiment with new techniques.
-It has been widely used in most scientific fields since the first operation of the Monte Carlo algorithm at the end of the 1940s (@goldsman_brief_2009, @metropolis_beginning_nodate).
+Since the Monte Carlo algorithm's first operation at the end of the 1940s, it has been widely used in most scientific fields (@goldsman_brief_2009, @metropolis_beginning_nodate).
 In 1950, a team led by Jon von Neumann and Jule Charney used the ENIAC computer to produce the first weather forecast by an electronic computer @charney_numerical_1950.
 Although their results carried important numerical errors, this work led to the foundation of modern meteorology.
 This is an example of numerically replicating a physical phenomenon by implementing and solving the corresponding equations.